-If you suspect that your cat has kidney disease (acute or chronic), your veterinarian can run tests to make a diagnosis.
+If you suspect that your cat has kidney disease (either acute or chronic), your veterinarian can run tests to make a diagnosis.

-While cats are obligate carnivores and need plenty of meat in their diet as a rule, cats that have kidney disease need a special diet.
+While cats are obligate carnivores and need plenty of meat in their diet usually, cats that have kidney disease need a special diet.
 It should be low in phosphorus and protein and enriched with Vitamin D and omega-3 fatty acids.

 According to Cornell University’s Feline Health Center, sodium content should also be restricted.
 Electrolyte imbalances can be common with cats that have renal failure so less phosphorus and less salt can help control these problems.

-They also recommend foods that are high in high in water-soluble vitamins, fiber, and antioxidant concentrations, along with being restricted in protein and phosphorus.
+They also recommend foods that are high in water-soluble vitamins, fiber, and antioxidant concentrations, along with restricted levels of protein and phosphorus.
 Cornell recommends therapeutic, i.e., prescription or veterinary diets, for cats with kidney disease.